 - Dean is particularly gifted in this area.
 In Faith, he willingly doesn't fight back against a Reaper who came to kill him in exchange for another (because he thinks she deserves to live more) and then seems disappointed and upset when the Reaper is stopped, he tries to sacrifice himself to stall the Seven Sins in 3x01 (much to Sam and Bobby's displeasure), deliberately uses himself for bait to catch the MotW's attention, and so on.
 All of the Winchesters run the fine line between this and the Deathseeker but Dean's is even finer than most.

-- The Doctor is known to get so passionate so as to put himself right in the face of death to save someone or something he cares about, be it a group of people he's barely met or one of his companions.
+- Doctor Who: The Doctor is known to get so passionate as to put themself right in the face of death to save someone or something they care about, be it a group of people they've barely met or one of their companions.

 - The Doctor's tendency to do this is parodied in one of the comic strips, wherein in order to defeat the monster he steals a helicopter equipped with canisters of nerve gas and plans to make a suicide crash-run into the beast itself.
 After his farewell speech to his friends, one of his friends points out that the helicopter comes equipped with an ejector seat, which he then sheepishly uses.

 - In the finale of the "Silence in the Library" two-parter, the Doctor explains that he'll have to hook his brain up to a computer and fry his brain to save the day.
 River Song then knocks him out and handcuffs him to a pole so she can sacrifice herself instead.
 He proceeds to throw a fit about someone else sacrificing their life for the good of others, without any apparent irony.